 Applying for help

-You will need to complete the application form below and there are notes to help you complete the form.
-You can also ask for a form from the Benefit Team.
+You will need to complete the application form below and there are notes to help you complete the form, this form can now be completed online.

 We will ask you the reason why you are making your application and we will ask you to provide details and evidence about your household income and expenditure.
 The more information you provide the easier it will be for us to make a decision.